bburns/LanguageModels/doc/report/Report.md

 <!-- The final model's qualities - such as parameters - are evaluated in detail.
 Some type of analysis is used to validate the robustness of the model's solution. -->

+for rnns show the Loss vs epoch graphs to show increasing accuracy

 ### Justification